Top-NotchOutdoorSearch

 Display

-The Vivid 7cv has a 7-inch display with a screen resolution of 800 x 480, though the 5 cv model has a smaller 5-inch display with the same resolution.
+The Vivid 7cv runs a 7-inch display at 800 x 480.
+The 5cv model drops to a 5-inch screen at the same resolution.

 Features

-The DownVu sonar works at three frequencies: 260 kHz, 455 kHz, and 800 kHz.
-This gives you a lot of choices to optimize your image for both depth and side range.
+The DownVu sonar runs three frequencies: 260 kHz, 455 kHz, and 800 kHz.
+That range lets you tune the image for depth and side reach.

 In addition to this...

-…it also comes with a trolling motor mount in addition to the transom bracket so that you can mount it based on your need or preference.
+...it ships with a trolling motor mount plus the transom bracket, so you mount it your way.

-Note that this is equipped with GPS but doesn’t have side imaging nor a microSD card slot.
+Note that it has GPS but no side imaging and no microSD slot.

 Is the Garmin Striker Vivid 7cv with GT20-TM Transducer for You?

-If you want an excellent product from Garmin and don’t need side imaging, mapping, or a MicroSD slot, the Garmin STRIKER 7cv will give you accurate readings and reliable performance.
+If you want a solid Garmin and can skip side imaging, mapping, and a microSD slot, the STRIKER 7cv delivers accurate, reliable readings.

 Pros